RealCyberShane/portfolio/soc.md

 ![VM](1.png)

-When setting up the VM, I opened it to port 3389 (RDP), an insecure port, so I could test the application in a timely manner.
+When setting up the VM, I set up a honeypot by opening it to port 3389 (RDP), an insecure port, so I could test the application in a timely manner.

 ![RDP](2.png)